Skoparov/pack_alg/README.md

 template<typename pack_type, typename... types_to_find>
 constexpr bool has_types_v = has_types<pack_type, types_to_find...>::value;
 ```
-Determines if the specified types are present in the specified pack.
+Determines whether the specified types are present in the pack.

 ####  has_types_no_dup
 ```